 It Is Difficult to Pin Down the Meanings of Symbols

-When one has a confusing dream, a dream encyclopedia or article like this one is often the first place one starts looking for clues.
-While they are great places to start, they are not great places to end.
+If you have a confusing dream, you might turn to a dream encyclopedia or article like this for clues.
+While those are great places to start, they are not great places to end.

 Ideally, encyclopedias should provide the background on a symbol and give the dreamer a look at the diverse ways in which that symbol can be interpreted.
 Symbols rarely, if ever, have a singular meaning.
-While that bit of information may be disheartening, you should be rest assured that just because a symbol has no definitive meaning, it doesn't mean that its meaning is lacking or that a symbol can mean just about anything.
+While that bit of information may be disheartening, you should rest assured that just because a symbol has no definitive meaning, that doesn't mean it's meaningless.

-What makes interpreting a dream symbol so complex—what makes it impossible to encapsulate within a single paragraph or web page—is the dreamer's own individuality.
+What makes interpreting a dream symbol so complex—what makes its meaning impossible to encapsulate within a single paragraph or web page—is the dreamer's own individuality.
 Dreams are messages sent to the dreamer by the dreamer.
-They are reports of what is going on in the areas of the mind written in concepts and images, not words.
+They are reports of what is going on in the areas of the mind that are written in impressions and images, not words.

 The Portable Jung by C. G. Jung.